 Send your newsletters on a routine schedule

-Sending newsletters is one of the best ways to engage with current and potential customers by email.
+Sending newsletters is one of the best HVAC marketing ideas because you can engage with current and potential customers by email.
 You can send them updates on your business, as well as special offers they can take advantage of in-store or online.

 A few examples of what to feature in your email newsletters include:

 - A free maintenance or cleaning for new customers

 - A summary of your company’s charitable actions, like sponsoring a local baseball team

 - A notice of your attendance at an upcoming trade show